Grassroots Connection is a sole proprietorship of

 - Toxic 100,

 a project of PERI.
 Uses U.S. Toxic Release Inventory air releases weighted by Risk-Screening Environmental Indicators geographic microdata to find the environmental justice characteristics of populations affected by large point sources of air toxics, then adds up those point sources by their parent companies to show which companies produce the highest relative risk.
 The Toxic 100 is widely cited as a resource for comparing companies.
 Grassroots Connection prepares data for the Toxic 100, codes the dynamically created part of the site, and does the final assignments of corporate parents to facilities.
+There is now also a Toxic 100 Water, which uses TRI water releases multiplied by their toxicity weighting.

 - RTK NET, a project of the Center for Effective Government.
 RTK NET has provided public access to environmental data since 1989, before the Web began.
 I started working on it in 1991 as a staffer and have continued through the present day as Grassroots Connection, both working with the data and programming the various interfaces to it.
 It currently provides access to five major U.S. environmental databases focussed on toxic pollution, hazardous waste, and chemical accidents, allowing users to search and retrieve data as a variety of human-readable reports, as thematic maps, as delimited files, and as XML through an API.